hybridgroup/taskmapper/README.md

 ### Lighthouse

-To use Lighthouse with taskmapper, install it:
+To use Lighthouse with Taskmapper, install it:
     gem install taskmapper-lighthouse

-Then simply require it, and you are all set to use Lighthouse with taskmapper!
+Then simply require it, and you are all set to use Lighthouse with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-lighthouse'